roboticsys/rmp-eval/README.md

 For 1kHz (1000µs period), aim for all samples in "Great" category with max latency < 125µs.
 The buckets will scale proportionally for different target periods.

-### The CPU frequency check shows a warning - is this a problem?

-The reported CPU frequency for isolated cores is **not always reliable** due to the difficulty of reading frequency values from fully isolated CPUs.
-Focus instead on ensuring:

-1. The CPU governor is set to "performance" (the tool checks this)
-2. Turbo/boost is disabled (the tool checks this)
-3. Your actual timing results are in the "Great" category

-Tools like `turbostat` (x64) can provide more accurate frequency readings if needed, but the timing measurements themselves are the definitive indicator of system performance.

 ### Some config checks failed - can I still use my system?

-It depends on which checks failed and the measured performance:

-- **Critical**: PREEMPT_RT, RT core isolation - these must pass
-- **Important**: CPU governor=performance, turbo disabled, deep C-states, IRQ affinity - fix these if possible
-- **Informational**: CPU frequency reading - not critical if timing results are good

 The timing results table is the ultimate test.
-If your latencies are consistently in "Great" range despite some config warnings, your system may still be suitable.
+If your latencies are consistently in "Great" range (under load) despite some config warnings, your system is still suitable.

 ### Do I need a PREEMPT_RT kernel to run this tool?